Forget What the Analysts Say and Check out Trade Data for Host Hotels & Resorts Inc. (HST)

-At the end of the latest market close, Host Hotels & Resorts Inc. (HST) was valued at $15.71.
-In that particular session, Stock kicked-off at the price of $15.29 while reaching the peak value of $15.915 and lowest value recorded on the day was $15.10.
-The stock current value is $15.82.Recently in News on June 23, 2022, Host Hotels & Resorts Announces Second Quarter 2022 Earnings Call to be Held on August 4, 2022.
+At the end of the latest market close, Host Hotels & Resorts Inc. (HST) was valued at $15.74.
+In that particular session, Stock kicked-off at the price of $15.66 while reaching the peak value of $15.92 and lowest value recorded on the day was $15.47.
+The stock current value is $16.07.Recently in News on June 23, 2022, Host Hotels & Resorts Announces Second Quarter 2022 Earnings Call to be Held on August 4, 2022.
 Host Hotels & Resorts, Inc. (NASDAQ: HST) will report second quarter 2022 financial results on Wednesday, August 3, 2022, after the market close.
 You can read further details here

 Host Hotels & Resorts Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $21.63 on 05/05/22, with the lowest value was $15.10 for the same time period, recorded on 07/05/22.